CBorowski-dev/docs-operaton-org/content/user-guide/spring-boot-integration/configuration.md

 # Configuring Spin DataFormats

-The Camunda Spring Boot Starter auto-configures the Spin Jackson Json DataFormat when the `camunda-spin-dataformat-json-jackson` dependency is detected on the classpath.
+The Operaton Spring Boot Starter auto-configures the Spin Jackson Json DataFormat when the `camunda-spin-dataformat-json-jackson` dependency is detected on the classpath.
 To include a `DataFormatConfigurator` for the desired Jackson Java 8 module, the appropriate dependency needs to be included on the classpath as well.
 Note that `camunda-engine-plugin-spin`